-Results Day and Clearing: A Step-by-Step Guide for UK Students
+A-Level Results Day and Clearing 2026: A Step-by-Step Guide

-Results day is faster than it looks.
-Most of the work is done automatically: UCAS already has your grades, and your firm and insurance universities already know whether they'll confirm.
+A-level results day 2026 is Thursday 13 August, with grades on the UCAS Hub from 8am (Scotland's SQA results land earlier, on Tuesday 4 August).
+Results day is faster than it looks: most of the work is done automatically, because UCAS already has your grades and your firm and insurance universities already know whether they'll confirm.
 What you actually do on the day depends on three outcomes, and each one has a clear next step.

 When results day is in 2026